– impressive, largely original 928 painted in granite green (Porsche colour code L699)

 – unwarranted 165,600 mls on the odometer

-– burgundy leather interior in well-kept condition with the right degree of patina
+– burgundy leather interior with traces of use

 – cruise control, power windows, power sunroof, aircon, cd radio